ioccc-src/winner/2013/cable3/README.md

 emulator's instruction execution unit by permitting the unification of memory and register operations, while remaining invisible to the running software.

-CPU supports the full 8086/186 instruction set.
+The CPU supports the full 8086/186 instruction set.
 Due to the complexities of the 8086's arbitrary-length instruction decoding and flags, 8086 instructions are first converted to a simpler intermediate format before being executed.
 This conversion, along with instruction lengths and how each instruction modifies the flags, is assisted by some lookup tables which form part of the BIOS binary.

 The CPU also implements some "special" two-byte opcodes to help the emulator talk with the outside world.
 These are:

-- `0F 00` - output character in register AL to terminal.
+- `0F 00` - output character in register `AL` to terminal.
 - `0F 01` - write real-time clock data (as returned by `localtime()`) to memory location `ES:BX`.
-- `0F 02` - read AX bytes from disk at offset `512*(16*SI+BP)` into memory
+- `0F 02` - read `AX` bytes from disk at offset `512*(16*SI+BP)` into memory
 location `ES:BX`.
 Disk is specified in `DL` (`0` = hard disk, `1` = floppy
 disk).
-- `0F 03` - write AX bytes at memory location `ES:BX` to disk at offset
+- `0F 03` - write `AX` bytes at memory location `ES:BX` to disk at offset
 `512*(16*SI+BP)`.
 Disk is specified in `DL` as per `0F 02`.

 Emulator exit is triggered if `CS:IP == 0:0` (which would be nonsensical in real